-Guilford College is a liberal arts college in Greensboro, North Carolina providing tomorrow's leaders with the innovative problem-solving skills, experiences and global perspectives to actively create change in the world.
+Guilford College is a liberal arts college in Greensboro, N.C., providing tomorrow's leaders with the innovative problem-solving skills, experiences and global perspectives needed to actively create change in the world.

 Guilford College students and the co-founder of #BlackLivesMatter,…